AmbireTech/adex-protocol/FAQ.md

 ## Do payment channels help preserve privacy?
 Payment channels help preserve the privacy of publishers and advertisers.
 In a single payment channel, all participants can see the transactions between themselves, ensuring transparency, but no external parties can access this data.

+## Does blockchain help preserve privacy?
+No - the blockchain is public and immutable.
+However, payments between advertisers and publishers are on payment channels, which makes the more private (as well as faster and cheaper).
+Furthermore, no information about who the payment parties are is exposed on the blockchain.

+As for the end users themselves - none of their actions or information is written in the blockchain.

 ## How does AdEx solve ad fraud?
 There are many different types of ad fraud.
 For example, an ad network may under-report to publishers to generate more revenue.
 This is something we completely eliminate thanks to our transparent reporting.